(ALSO CALLED "TRACHEOMALACIA")

 WHAT IS THE TRACHEA ANYWAY?

 “Trachea” is the scientific name for the windpipe, the tube that connects the nose, mouth, and throat to the lungs.
 The trachea is meant to be a fairly rigid tube.
 It consists of muscle connecting a group of cartilage rings.
 The rings are actually not complete circles; they form a C with the open end of the C facing towards the animal's back.
-This muscle covering the open end of the C is called the “tracheal membrane”.
+The muscle covering the open end of the C is called the “tracheal membrane” or sometimes the "trachealis" muscle.

 WHY WOULD A TRACHEA COLLAPSE?

-Tracheas collapse because the cartilage rings weaken.
-When the C loses its curvature, the tracheal membrane across the gets loose and floppy.
+Tracheas collapse because the cartilage rings weaken, which is where the term "tracheomalacia" comes into play.
+Tracheomalacia is the condition where the cartilage becomes spongy and soft.
+Cartilage in this condition cannot hold its rigid C-shaped supportive structure.
+When the C loses its curvature, the tracheal membrane across the top stretches out and loosens, becoming floppy.
 Instead of being a tight muscle canopy, the now flimsy membrane moves as air passes through the trachea.
 When air rushes into the chest, the membrane of the intrathoracic trachea balloons outward and when air rushes out, the membrane of the intrathoracic trachea droops down into the C cartilage causing an occlusion.
 The tickling sensation of the membrane touching the tracheal lining generates coughing and if the obstruction interrupts breathing, the patient may become distressed.
 If the collapse is in the extrathoracic (also called the cervical) trachea, the opposite occurs; the collapse occurs during inhalation and the ballooning during exhalation.
+In the unluckiest of patients, the tracheomalacia includes not only the trachea but down the bronchi (larger lung airways) as well.
+These patients have the worst prognosis and the worst coughing.

 Panting or rapid breathing for any reason makes the collapse and anxiety worse, which unfortunately tends to generate more rapid breathing and a vicious cycle of distress.

 Making things worse still is the inflammation generated in the trachea.
 The collapse creates increased secretion and inflammation thus promoting yet more coughing which creates yet more inflammation.
+The enzymes involved in inflammation further soften the tracheal cartilage making the collapse worse.
 Ultimately, the tissue of the trachea changes and loses its normal characteristics and the condition gets worse and worse.

 The trachea may be collapsed along its entire length, only in the intrathoracic section, or only in the extrathoracic section.
 Most commonly the collapse is at its worse right where the trachea enters the chest.